brandur/sorg/content/drafts/postgres-default.md

 a full rewrite of the table and all its indexes.
-Because there's now a non-null value involved, the database ensures data integrity by going back and injecting it for every existing row.
+Because there's now a non-null value involved, the database ensures data integrity by going back and injecting it for every existing row, which is very expensive work.

-That's very expensive work, but that doesn't mean it can't be done efficiently.
-Postgres will rewrite the table about as quickly as it's possible to do, and on smaller databases it'll appear to be instantly.
+Despite that expense, Postgres is still capable of doing the rewrite efficiently, and on smaller databases it'll appear to happen instantly.

-It's bigger installations where the expense becomes a problem.
-Rewriting a table with a large body of existing data will take as long as you'd expect, and in the meantime, the rewrite will take an [`ACCESS EXCLUSIVE` lock][locking] on the table. `ACCESS EXCLUSIVE` is the coarsest granularity of lock possible on a table, and it'll block _every_ other operation until it's released; even simple `SELECT` statements have to wait.
-In any system with a lot of ongoing access to the table, this is a huge problem.
+It's bigger installations where it becomes a problem.
+Rewriting a table with a large body of existing data will take about as long as you'd expect, and in the meantime, the rewrite will take an [`ACCESS EXCLUSIVE` lock][locking] on the table. `ACCESS EXCLUSIVE` is the coarsest granularity of table lock possible, and it'll block _every_ other operation until it's released; even simple `SELECT` statements have to wait.
+In any system with a lot of ongoing access to the table, that's a huge problem.

 !fig src="/assets/postgres-default/blocking.svg" caption="Data loss from contention between two clients."

-Historically, accidentally locking access to a table when adding a column has been a common pitfall for new Postgres operators because there's nothing in the SQL to tip them off to the additional expense of `DEFAULT`.
+Historically, accidentally locking access to a table when adding a column has been a common pitfall for new Postgres operators because there's nothing in the SQL to tip them off to the additional expense of adding that `DEFAULT` clause.
 It takes a close reading of [the manual][altertable] to find out, or the pyrrhic wisdom acquired by causing a minor operational incident.

 ## Constraints, relaxed by necessity (#constraints)